vseryakov/backendjs/README.md

 * To see all public fields for all accounts just execute

         /account/search
+* Documentation is always available when the backend Web server is running at http://localhost:8000/doc.html
 * Shutdown the backend by pressing Ctrl-C
 * To make custom Web app run the following command: